enspencer/symbols-hashes/README.md

 >> 'Gandalf the Grey'
 ```

 Hashes are an incredibly usefuly data structure that you will use all the time as a ruby developer.
-Keep in mind, however that that are in no way inherently better than arrays, the two are simply different.
-You will find yourself using both, and should consider the pros and cons of each when deciding which you should use (if either) to store your data.
+Keep in mind however, that that are in no way inherently better than arrays; the two are simply different.
+You will find yourself using both, and should consider the pros of cons of each before you decide which (if either) will best fit your dat.

 #Symbols